needle-tools/needle-engine-support/documentation/testing.md

 From Windows: find the certificate in `Users/<your-user>/.../rootCA.pem` From MacOS: find the certificate in `Users/<your-user>/.vite-plugin-mkcert/rootCA.pem`

-Send the device to yourself (e.g. via E-Mail, iCloud, via USB, ...) so that you can access it on your development devices(s).
+Send the device to yourself (e.g. via E-Mail, AirDrop, iCloud, via USB, ...) so that you can access it on your development devices(s).

 ### Installing the certificate on Android